1. Submission procedure and workflow

 4.4.1 For LaTex users

 Simply download and use the Peer Community Journal latex package.
-Edit the PCJ-sample.tex file and please add the option mode=plain to the classcopy.
-Paste your text, figures, tables, etc. into the PCJ-sample.tex file, change the PCJ-sample.bib file, add the required image files.
+Edit the PCJ-sample.tex file, and please add the option mode=plain to the classcopy.
+Paste your text, figures, tables, etc., into the PCJ-sample.tex file, change the PCJ-sample.bib file, and add the required image files.
 Do not fill the metadata fields (names, affiliations, emails, etc.).

 Prepare a bibtex file of your article’s references (not of your whole reference collection).
 If you only have a colossal bib file containing the references of your entire life, you should reduce it to the references of your submitted article by using the instructions you can find there.